Hassle-free surf trip in the world’s most wave-rich country.

 Not reccommended.
 Bottled water is cheap and easily available.

 This trip is best suited to surfers with some experience, not total beginners.
 Whether you’re just starting to consistently surf green waves, or looking to land your first air, our coaching team will be ready for you.
 The entry level for this trip requires you to have confidence and knowledge in the water, and be confident in the basic skills in surfing.
-If you’re uncertain, check out the iAM Bands ability measure, where we would require an Orange or Green+ skill level.

 These islands tend to be low to no risk areas of Indonesia.
 However, we recommend checking the latest government advice on Fit For Travel and consulting your GP before you leave.